To get started, run the following command in your terminal:

 Getting Started

-Once installed, you can use the gdvm
+Once installed, you can use the gdvm command to

 manage your Godot installations.
 Here are some common